Pociejus/project_program/README.md

 Installation:

-Clone all files from the repository with command 'git clone https://github.com/Pociejus/project_program.git' in a Terminal Navigate to a project_program folder and enter a command 'pip install -r requirements.txt' Navigate to a gymsite folder and in terminal run a command 'python manage.py runserver'
+Clone all files from the repository with command 'git clone https://github.com/Pociejus/project_program.git' in a Terminal.

+Navigate to a project_program folder and enter a command 'pip install -r requirements.txt' Navigate to a gymsite folder and in terminal run a command 'python manage.py runserver'